GameFoundry/bsf/Documentation/Manuals/docs/00_User/09_Physics/00_colliders.md

 ![Plane collider](PlaneCollider.png)

-# Box collider {#colliders_b}
+# Box collider
-Represented by @ref bs::CBoxCollider "BoxCollider" component.
-Use @ref bs::CBoxCollider::setExtents "CBoxCollider::setExtents()" to provide the extents (half size) of the box.
-Use @ref bs::CBoxCollider::setCenter "CBoxCollider::setCenter()" to offset the box relative to the scene object.
+Represented by @bs::CBoxCollider component.
+Use @bs::CBoxCollider::setExtents to provide the extents (half size) of the box.
+Use @bs::CBoxCollider::setCenter to offset the box relative to the scene object.

 ~~~~~~~~~~~~~{.cpp}
 HSceneObject colliderSO = SceneObject::create("Collider");